lwldcr/Docs/Go Basics.md

   	for {
   		rw, e := l.Accept()
   		......
-  		go c.serve(ctx) // for every request, starts a new Goroutine with `go` }
+  		go c.serve(ctx) // for every request, server starts a new Goroutine to serve }
   }
   ```